kinode-dao/kinode-book/src/kit/boot-fake-node.md

           Password to login [default: secret]
       --release
-          If set and given --runtime-path, compile release build [default: debug build] --help
+          If set and given --runtime-path, compile release build [default: debug build] --verbosity <VERBOSITY>
+          Verbosity of node: higher is more verbose [default: 0] --help
           Print help
 ```